shubham-king/sanki_spambot/README.md

 and thanks to yukki and catuserbot for this files!

-# The files used is imported from yukkispambot
+# The files used is imported